Published on

 Enhancing Collaboration with Supergraph Previews

-In collaborative development environments, clear and early visibility of code changes can make all the difference.
-Hence why Supergraph Previews were created.
 How It Works: Supergraph Previews allow developers to generate a fully functional preview of the proposed changes in a pull request.
 This means team members can see and interact with updates before they are merged into the main branch.
 The ability to validate changes in a real-world scenario reduces integration issues and fosters smoother collaboration.
+According to the Supergraph Previews tutorial, this feature integrates seamlessly with your existing CI/CD pipelines, ensuring that the development flow is uninterrupted and efficient.

 Benefits: